 Ghoda precinct can be roughly defined as the area that stretches from the Regal

-Circle Southern end of Mahatma Gandhi Road, up to the Mumbai University on the northern
+Circle at the Southern end of Mahatma Gandhi Road, up to the Mumbai University at

-end, flanked by the Oval Maidan to the west and the Lion Gate to the east.
-The name
+the northern end, flanked by the Oval Maidan to the west and the Lion Gate to the

-Kala Ghoda can be traced to the old equestrian statue of King Edward VII, which
+east.
+The name Kala Ghoda can be traced to the old equestrian statue of King Edward

-was placed at the centre of the large node on the old Esplanade Road.
-The statue,
+VII, which was placed at the centre of the large node on the old Esplanade Road.

-a vestige of the colonial era, has since been removed from the site, but the name
+The statue, a vestige of the colonial era, has since been removed from the site,

 area is a hub of cultural activity and a throbbing urban node with institutions